How to Host Your Murder Mystery

 If players are struggling:

-• Hint at overlooked clues: "Has anyone examined the [clue] closely?"
+• Hint at overlooked clues

-• Review alibis together
+• Review clues and alibis together

 If they're solving too quickly: